Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Introduction

 However, the derivations supporting these results are at the least shaky and sometimes simply incorrect.
-The common lore is that one must impose asymptotic fall-off boundary conditions on gauge fields, e.g.
+The common lore is that one must impose asymptotic fall-off boundary conditions on the spatial components of the gauge field, e.g.

 to ensure finiteness of energy and/or action \cite{lusannaDiracObservablesHiggs1997}.
 It is then said that the gauge group must preserve these conditions \cite{struyveGaugeInvariantAccounts2011a} and must therefore be restricted to $\mathcal{G}^I$.
 But this argument is problematic, since energy and action only depend on gauge-invariant quantities (the field strength tensor).
 Thus there is no need to require gauge fields to become zero asymptotically: we need only require that they become pure gauge, a point that was already noted by Atiyah \cite[Section I.4]{Atiyah:1979iu}.
-But any gauge transformation preserves this condition, so it would seem naively that one can always allow the full gauge group $\mathcal{G}$, instead of restricting to $\mathcal{G}^I$.\footnote{There is another way to formulate this critique: the very statement $A_i\to 0$ is made in a specific gauge.
+But any gauge transformation preserves this condition (of being pure gauge), so it would seem naively that one can always allow the full gauge group $\mathcal{G}$, instead of restricting to $\mathcal{G}^I$.
+There is an additional critique: the very statement $A_i\to 0$ is made in a specific gauge.
 What we call ``zero'' is therefore gauge-dependent.
-Thus, the fact that this asymptotic boundary condition is not preserved by most gauge transformations is not surprising - it is a consequence of our working in a gauge.} If true, this would greatly enlarge the group $\mathcal{G}_\text{DES}$, well beyond the group of global (rigid) gauge transformations.
+Thus, the fact that this asymptotic boundary condition is not preserved by most gauge transformations is not surprising - it is a consequence of our working in a gauge.
+If true, this would greatly enlarge the group $\mathcal{G}_\text{Phys}$, well beyond the group of global (rigid) gauge transformations.